amit9021/job-search-mangment/docs/modules/CONTACTS_MODULE.md

 - Track relationship strength (Weak/Medium/Strong)
 - Categorize with tags
 - View timeline of all interactions (outreaches, referrals, reviews)
+- Timeline captures outreaches (with purpose), scheduled follow-ups, referrals, and reviews
 - Search across multiple fields
 - Auto-create companies on-the-fly
+- Archive or permanently delete contacts with confirmation guard rails

 ### **Why This Matters**
 Your network is critical in job hunting.
 This module helps you: